mberube9/cfme-cmd-tools/README.md

    automate  [provide list of available commands]

    automate dsdump  [dump your automate model in a temporary folder: default = /git/temp]

+   automate dsupload	[upload datastore from temporary folder to your automate domain]

    automate git-pull  [pull your automate domain from git and rsync it to your Cloudforms datastore]